How national security surveillance nabs more than spies

 Though the Justice Department has refused to disclose the application it submitted to the court, its filings make clear the case was part of a broader terrorism-related inquiry.
 Prosecutors produced a statement from Attorney General William Barr saying the FISA materials held classified information about counterterrorism investigations and that disclosing them would harm national security.

 Rammal, who was raised in Lebanon, has since pleaded guilty to fraud.
 Daher has fought unsuccessfully to see the FISA information and is awaiting trial.
-His lawyers contend Daher, a Muslim, was targeted in a post-Sept.
+His lawyers contend Daher was targeted in a post-Sept.
 11 “mob mentality” Neither men faced terrorist-related charges.

-“Sami is a nerd with a big ego and imagination, but, he is not a terrorist or a National Security threat,” Nasser’s lawyers wrote.
+“Sami is a nerd with a big ego and imagination, but, he is not a terrorist or a National Security threat,” Daher’s lawyers wrote.

 The Justice Department says the 1978 Foreign Intelligence Surveillance Act explicitly permits law enforcement to use evidence from FISA warrants for domestic criminal prosecutions and that it makes obvious sense to do so.